This post contains affiliated links. Please read my disclosure page.

 Surgical masks on the other hand, don’t have the same protection.
 They don’t fit as tightly as the N95 respirator.
 They also don’t really provide protection against aerosolized infectious agents in the size range of 10 to 80 nm.
 Surgical masks protect the environment from the wearer, whereas N95 respirators protect the wearer from the environment.
 Even surgical masks are hard to find.

-The Centers for Disease Prevention and Control (CDC) do not recommend public to wear masks at this time for two reasons.
+The Centers for Disease Prevention and Control (CDC) do not recommend public to wear masks at this time for two reasons (now CDC recommends public to wear non-medical cloth masks.
+Please see the update below).
 For one, there are great number of shortages of masks available so that the masks should be reserved for healthcare workers who are combating coronavirus on the frontline.
 According to the Health and Human Services Secretary Alex Azar, US needs at least 300 million N95 respirators for a potential spread of coronavirus in the country.
 However, US currently only has 30 million masks.
 If healthcare workers do not have masks, they won’t be able to take care of sick people who need medical attention.
 The second reason is the masks may not be effective in preventing people from getting coronavirus if they are not worn properly.
 Masks can be easily worn improperly and still possibly expose people to the virus.
 They can be uncomfortable to have them on for a long time and they can make it hard to breathe.
 According to Dr. Perencevich, masks can increase the risk of infection because people touch their face more often.
 Masks can also cause a false sense of security for people leading them to forget to wash their hands often and stop touching their face.
 Therefore, it is important that a mask is worn properly by the wearer.
 Also, hand washing and not touching your own face should still be practiced with a mask on.

 What Is The Best Way To Avoid Coronavirus Infection?